docsifyjs/docsify/docs/quickstart.md

 ## Writing content

-After the init is complete, you can see the file list in the docs directory.
+After the `init` is complete, you can see the file list in the `./docs` subdirectory.

-- `index.html` as the entry file
+* `index.html` as the entry file
-- `README.md` as the home page
+* `README.md` as the home page
-- `.nojekyll` prevents GitHub Pages from ignoring files that begin with an underscore
+* `.nojekyll` prevents GitHub Pages from ignoring files that begin with an underscore

-You can easily update the documentation in `docs/README.md`, of course you can add [more pages](more-pages).
+You can easily update the documentation in `./docs/README.md`, of course you can add [more pages](more-pages).

 ## Preview your site

 Run the local server with `docsify serve`.
 You can preview your site in your browser on `http://localhost:3000`.

 ```bash
 docsify serve docs